terran6/terra-python-tutorial/README.md

 result = terra.tx.broadcast(tx)
 ```

-<sub>**Note on Gas Estimation:** In `CreateTxOptions`, the setting of the _gas_ parameter to "auto" estimates the amount of gas that may be needed for processing the transaction.
-The _gas_adjustment_ parameter allows for this value to be increased in order to meet the minimum gas requirement for processing if the value is too small.
-In order to ensure acceptance of our transaction, we have set this parameter to 1.5.
-You may experiment with different values to evaluate which works best for you.</sub>

 After broadcasting the transaction to the Terra node, the `result` variable will hold all relevant information about our request, including if it was successfully completed or not.
 In the Jupyter Notebook files in this repository, you may utilize a helper function which will neatly present this information for you.

+<sub>**Note on Gas Estimation:** In `CreateTxOptions`, the setting of the _gas_ parameter to "auto" estimates the amount of gas that may be needed for processing the transaction.
+The _gas_adjustment_ parameter allows for this value to be increased in order to meet the minimum gas requirement for processing if the value is determined to be too small.
+In order to ensure acceptance of our transaction, we have decided to set this parameter to a value of 1.5.
+You may experiment with different parameter values to evaluate which configuration is best for you.</sub>
 <br/>
 <br/>